DoctorWkt/TTL_TicTacToe/README.md

 The 4-bit board move goes into the 4:16 demultiplexer to generate the nine lines which go to the nine JK flip-flops to record the board's moves.

+The ROM also generates the next state of the board's moves.
+This is recorded into a 4-bit register.

 ## Kicad Schematic

 In the _Schematic/_ folder you will find a